b-kuhu/Interview-Preparation/javascriptConcepts/types/primitiveTypes .md

 ### Now the main thing, out of all these listed above, not all are objects ,
 #### The objects are object,array and functions and rest all are NOT objects.

-#### In js, it is not the values that have type, it is the values that have a type.
+#### In js, it is not the variables that have type, it is the values that have a type.

 # #2 typeof
 ### It tells us what is the type of value that is currently in a particular variable v.Determining something about its identity